abuyusif01/Blockchain-application/README.md

 # Blockchain-application

 There're 2 file in /src
-- Donatee.sol has some basic on the donatees
+- Donatee.sol has some basic information on the donatees
-- NGO.sol has all the transaction functionalities
+- NGOrganization.sol has all the transaction functionalities

-if u wanna run this project in solidity, just copy past the files. (there're separate files, different contract)
+# How to run?
+- mirror /src to remix ide.
+- you just need to run NGOrganization.sol (no need Donatee.sol).